 Do you know that your health insurance premium may depend on your city?
 Yes, there is something called “Zone-based premium” in the health insurance industry which I will share in this article today.

 For instance, the premium amount for a person aged 30 years, living in Delhi, might be higher than the person of the same age living in Pune.
-So, apart from age, sum insured & health conditions, even the city which you mention at the time of health insurance purchase also impacts your premium amount.
+So, apart from age, the sum insured & health conditions, even the city which you mention at the time of health insurance purchase also impacts your premium amount.

 Here is how zone-based pricing works in health insurance premium calculation.
 Various cities in India are divided into 3 zones at a high level which defines Metro/Tier-1, Tier-2 cities and other rest of the cities (tier 3/4).
 Here is an indicative list of zones (may vary from insurer to insurer)